Georgia State Route 316: Barrow County

 South of Winder, the two routes meet SR 81 at an interchange.
 To the east, at Bethlehem, is an intersection with SR 11.
-Then they encounter SR 53 southeast of Winder and at Statham they intersect SR 211.
+Then they encounter SR 53 and the northern terminus of US 29 Bus. southeast of Winder where SR 8 rejoins with US 29/SR 316 and at Statham they intersect SR 211.

 Oconee County

-Southeast of Bogart, the two routes intersect US 78/SR 10, which come in from the southwest.
-At the intersection, SR 10 continues to the northeast, concurrent with US 78 BUS, while the US 78 mainline joins the US 29/SR 316 concurrency.
-US 29/US 78/SR 316 intersect SR 10 Loop/SR 422 (Paul Broun Parkway/Athens Perimeter Highway) southwest of Athens.
-Here, SR 316 has its eastern terminus, while US 29/US 78 join SR 10 Loop/SR 422 in a concurrency to the east.
+Southeast of Bogart, the three routes intersect US 78/SR 10, which come in from the southwest.
+At the intersection, SR 10 continues to the northeast, concurrent with US 78 Bus., while the US 78 mainline joins the US 29/SR 8/SR 316 concurrency.
+US 29/US 78/SR 8/SR 316 intersect SR 10 Loop/SR 422 (Paul Broun Parkway/Athens Perimeter Highway) southwest of Athens.
+Here, SR 316 has its eastern terminus, while US 29/US 78/SR 8 join SR 10 Loop/SR 422 in a concurrency to the east.

 History

 The first portion of the highway was completed as a freeway to Lawrenceville in 1960, after the city was bypassed by I-85.
 With the subsequent expansion of Atlanta into its eastern suburbs, travel between the capital and Athens became increasingly difficult as highways US 29 and US 78 were both routed through multiple business districts.
 Over the next decades, the state completed SR 316 in sections, weaving along the original route of US 29 in order to bypass communities and business districts, including Winder and the congested Atlanta Highway in Athens.
 On October 22, 2020, the highway's junction with SR 81 was upgraded to an interchange.
 The project to upgrade the junction cost 26.4 million dollars.

+In 2024, US 29/SR 8 was rerouted from an intersection of Winder Highway about to enter Lawrenceville to join with SR 316’s interchange with SR 120.
+Prior to 2024, US 29/SR 8 formerly meet SR 316 at an intersection northeast of town, where SR 8 (Winder Highway) continues straight along with north beginning of US 29 Bus. to Downtown Winder while US 29 turns right on SR 316 to bypass Winder.